 In September 2012, I was part of a group of women who started Black Salt Collective.
 The original group consisted of Adee Roberson, Fanciulla Gentile, and myself, later expanding to include Sarah Biscarra-Dilley and Anna Luisa Petrisko.

 The group came together to create a working archive.

 We are calling on ancestral and embodied knowledge, drawing connections to lived knowledge as well as intuited knowledge.
 We are engaged in healing the pain of our various lineages with the intention of creating a vibrant future in which complex identities can coexist, in harmony, with the past and with the worlds around us.

-Most recently, Black Salt Collective has completed collaborative residencies at Real Time and Space, Oakland, and Facebook HQ, Menlo Park.
-Black Salt has also been nominated for the San Francisco Artist Award, the SFMOMA SECA Award, and an ARTMATTERS Grant.
+Black Salt Collective completed collaborative residencies at Real Time and Space, Oakland, and Facebook HQ, Menlo Park.
+Black Salt was nominated for the San Francisco Artist Award, the SFMOMA SECA Award, and an ARTMATTERS Grant.